lootie/KernelMatrices.jl/README.md

 with `KernelMatrices.foo()`, or `HODLR.foo()`, or `KernelMatrices.HODLR.foo()` if you do not bring the module `HODLR` into the namespace with `using KernelMatrices.HODLR`.**

-**This code was written for Julia version `0.6.*`.**

 # Changes to expect in the next release

-1. **Updating the software to be compatible with julia `1.0.0` and beyond.** I have not done that now because I want to be careful to have an official release that is exactly the software I used for the corresponding submitted paper.

-2. **Change the behavior of the level option.** As of now, giving a level of `0` gives what I consider to be the most sensible default behavior.
-But annoying, it means that giving a level of `k` really means your matrix will be of level `k-1` in the notation of the paper, so that a level of `1` will be an exact matrix.
-Again, I did not change this already because I only realized I had written it in that awkward way after the official paper results had all been computed.
-But for future releases, please expect different (and more reasonable) behavior for this arg.

-3. **Small performance improvements.** In general, the code tries to be both fast and pedagogical.
+1. **Small performance improvements.** In general, the code tries to be both fast and pedagogical.
 After this release, I am going to think more excluisvely about being fast.

-4. **Small readability improvements.** Some of this code was written well over a year ago, and I think I've gotten better at writing ergonomic and readable code.
+2. **Small readability improvements.** Some of this code was written well over a year ago, and I think I've gotten better at writing ergonomic and readable code.
 Again, in the interest of being sure that I'm releasing code that corresponds exactly to the results shown in the paper, I have not gone in and improved little guts in the code base.
 But in the next release, I will do that.